 While our study did not detect a shift in community state in the southern and central CCE during the 2014–2016 heatwave, we did detect a shift in the 1960s.
-The 1960s shift was likely due to a regime shift previously detected in the southern California ichthyoplankton community (Peabody et al. 2018).
-The Peabody et al. (2008) study included a much broader suite of ichthyoplankton species than our study which limits our ability to evaluate whether the species driving the shifts are consistent among studies.
-Previous studies have also documented a shift in response to the 1976/1977 PDO shift (e.g., McGowan et al. 2003, Peabody et al. 2018), but our analyses did not.
+The 1960s shift was likely due to a regime shift previously detected in the southern California ichthyoplankton community [7].
+The Peabody et al. [7] study included a much broader suite of ichthyoplankton species than our study which limits our ability to evaluate whether the species driving the shifts are consistent among studies.
+Previous studies have also documented a shift in response to the 1976/1977 PDO shift (e.g., [7,68]), but our analyses did not.
 Our estimated biology trend is consistent with the evidence of this regime shift, however, only ichthyoplankton time series are available prior to the 1970s and there are gaps in the ichthyoplankton data from the late 1960s through the 1970s.
 The trend estimate therefore has higher uncertainty during this period than elsewhere in the time series.

 The CCE biology time series included in this study showed strong coherence in community signal in response to regional climate perturbations.
-Although they span across multiple trophic levels, life-history strategies, and datasets, most of the biological time series loaded in the same direction on the shared trend (Fig. 4b).
-In addition, our the CCE shared biology trend and loadings captured an unusual aspect of the 2014–2016 warming events: the abundance of several taxa, including young-of-year rockfish and anchovy, was high during the marine heatwave (Santora et al. 2017, Thompson et al. 2019, Schroeder et al. 2019).
-By contrast, their abundance was greatly reduced in most previous warm events, including two of the strongest El Niño events on record (1982–1983, 1997–1998) and unusually low productivity conditions (2005–2006, Peterson et al. 2006).
-High abundances of young-of-year rockfish and groundfish, squid, and krill in the CCE are generally associated with more southward transport and subarctic source waters, while abundances are typically far lower in years with more subtropical waters, which are often associated with El Niño and anomalous warm events (Ralston et al. 2015, Schroeder et al. 2019).
-The unexpectedly high abundance of these taxa in 2014–2016, despite surface-oriented marine heatwave, may be related to the prevalence of subsurface waters that were more subarctic than subtropical in origin (Schroeder et al. 2019) and to some concurrent strong upwelling events, particularly in spring 2015 (Peterson et al. 2015, Ryan et al. 2017).
+Although they span across multiple trophic levels, life-history strategies, and datasets, most of the biological time series loaded in the same direction on the shared trend (Fig 6).
+In addition, our the CCE shared biology trend and loadings captured an unusual aspect of the 2014–2016 warming events: the abundance of several taxa, including young-of-year rockfish and anchovy, was high during the marine heatwave [22,29,31].
+By contrast, their abundance was greatly reduced in most previous warm events, including two of the strongest El Niño events on record (1982–1983, 1997–1998) and unusually low productivity conditions (2005–2006) [69].
+High abundances of young-of-year rockfish and groundfish, squid, and krill in the CCE are generally associated with more southward transport and subarctic source waters, while abundances are typically far lower in years with more subtropical waters, which are often associated with El Niño and anomalous warm events [29,70].
+The unexpectedly high abundance of these taxa in 2014–2016, despite surface-oriented marine heatwave, may be related to the prevalence of subsurface waters that were more subarctic than subtropical in origin [29] and to some concurrent strong upwelling events, particularly in spring 2015 [71,72].

 Our results were consistent with recent studies of several top predators in the CCE.
-The DFA trends and loadings indicate a negative response of sea lion pup growth and weight to the 2014–2016 marine heatwave, which also aligns with past work showing that sea lion pup condition covaries with abundance of forage such as larval anchovy and sardine, which provide quality prey to sustain lactation in nursing mothers (McClatchie et al. 2016).
-Pup condition also improved at the tail end of the marine heatwave when, despite the warm water, anchovy abundance increased dramatically (Thompson et al. 2019).
-The trends and loadings suggest that the reproductive success of some seabirds in the central CCE was not diminished by the heatwave, although the heatwave had severe impacts seabird productivity in regions to the north (Piatt et al. 2020).
+The DFA trends and loadings indicate a negative response of sea lion pup growth and weight to the 2014–2016 marine heatwave, which also aligns with past work showing that sea lion pup condition covaries with abundance of forage such as larval anchovy and sardine, which provide quality prey to sustain lactation in nursing mothers [73].
+Pup condition also improved at the tail end of the marine heatwave when, despite the warm water, anchovy abundance increased dramatically [31].
+The trends and loadings suggest that the reproductive success of some seabirds in the central CCE was not diminished by the heatwave, although the heatwave had severe impacts seabird productivity in regions to the north [20].

 Regional comparison of the marine heatwave’s effect on community state